 Business Email Compromise attacks increased by nearly 100% in 2019 — and cost businesses over $1.7 billion in losses.
 Yet, according to a new Gartner report, traditional email inspection techniques are ineffective at detecting BEC phishing — least of all the new generation of BEC attacks.

 The new generation of BEC attacks exploits the weakest links in your digital chain: your trusted suppliers and business partners.

-Join the “Business Partner, Compromised” live webinar on April 2nd and learn:
+Join the “Business Partner, Compromised” on-demand webinar and learn:

 - How BEC phishing techniques have evolved over the past decade

 - The differences between stopping BEC phish from spoofed CEOs vs. infiltrated supply chains

 - How to uncover and close anti-BEC phishing gaps in your SEG, cloud email and DMARC defenses